mschmitt/radiostation/README.md

   * Icecast:
     * Hook stealing of the MDomain SSL certificate from Apache into Icecast startup (complete, `/etc/systemd/system/icecast2.service.d/override.conf`)
   * Probe Metadata from Stream and save the JSON object for insertion into the player page (complete, `metadata-prober`)
+    * Example systemd unit
+* All of this will be published non-anonymized